 What we like about the Shimano Poison Adrena

-The Poison Adrenas seem like the first hollow but section that they have really got right.
-The Zodias and T-Cure premium series sometimes feel and look like a hybrid with a mix of EVA, cork, and plastic which makes you almost confused when you hold it.
-Plus the finishings on those rods can come across at times clumsy and uncomfortable.
-However, The Poison Adrena has a full hollow butt section all the way to the reel seat, it looks stylish and feels good when fishing.
-It’s sensitive and you really do feel those bites and inquiries all the way through the rod blank.
+There is a lot that I like about the Poison Adrena Rod series.
+They’re stylish, powerful, and perform well.
+This does seem like a continued love affair that Shimano has for hollow butt section rods with many rod series by Shimano in recent times incorporating this technology.
+We have seen it already with the Zodias, T-Curve Premiums, Ex-Prides, Dialuna and now the Poison Adrenas too.
+However, the Poison Adrenas and the Exprides really excel with the hollow butt section which completely matches the rod style and performance.
+The Zodias and T-Cure premium series resembles a hybrid with a complex mix of EVA, cork, and plastic which can be confusing when you hold it.
+Plus the finishings on those rods can come across as a little clumsy and uncomfortable.
+However, The Poison Adrena has a full carbon monocoque hollow butt section all the way to the reel seat, it looks stylish and feels good when fishing.
+By removing EVA which is commonly used it’s less weight and more sensitivity and you really do feel those bites and inquiries all the way through the rod blank.

-The spiral X wrapping is excellent.
-It makes the rod feel rigid, strong, and solid.
-There is very little wiggle through the rod blank I have caught many fish way above its weight class, and it handled well.
+The spiral X-core wrapping is excellent.
+This is where carbon tape wrapping is applied with Toray Nonoalloy making the rod feel rigid, strong, and solid.
+I have caught many fish way above its weight class, and it handled with ease. well.
 When battling big fish that go on large runs or even sideways runs the blank stays straight and stiff.
 The guides and size of the guides are excellent, we’re seeing a mass take-up of micro guides on the market ( don’t get me wrong I love micro guides ) however the guides feel like they match the rod perfectly.

 Shimano Poision Adrena Cost